arifakkas/EasyRef-SE302Project/README.md

 ## Features
 EasyRef is an application that works on Windows.
-It is available free of charge and is actively developed.
+It is available free of charge.

 ### Collect